 - Several small or medium hair claws (optional)

-How to Plop Curly Hair: The 8 Steps
+How to Plop Curly Hair

 1. Washed, Conditioned, and Rinsed Hair

 It’s ideal to start the plopping process with freshly shampooed hair that has been thoroughly conditioned.
 Rinse everything out, so your hair feels squeaky clean to the touch.
-Since you will apply styling product in the next step, your hair must have no shampoo or conditioner residue.
+Since you will apply styling products in the next step, your hair must have no shampoo or conditioner residue.

 2. Lay the T-shirt or Microfiber Towel on a Bed or Flat Surface